 When Black anger does erupt, it is too often directed only at those who are already paying for having been caught up in the induction mechanisms of the Prison Nation.
 Although it is true that few inmates are “political prisoners” in the narrow sense of the term, America’s rise as the world’s prison superpower was certainly the result of calculated political decision-making.
 “Mass incarceration was the national response to the Civil Rights and Black Power Movements, a white societal reaction to Black intrusions onto white ‘space,” wrote [Black Commentator in March].
 “White society clearly approves of the results: massively disproportionate Black and Latino incarceration.”

 Since 1971, U.S. prisons and jails have grown ten-fold – from less then 200,000 inmates to 2.1 million – while whites have dwindled to only 30 percent of the prison population.
-With only five percent of the world’s people, the U.S. accounts for 25 percent of the planet’s prisoners – fully half of them Black.
-One out of eight prisoners on Earth is African American.
-That’s race politics with a vengeance.
+With only five percent of the world’s people, the U.S. accounts for 25 percent of the planet’s prisoners – fully half of them Black Americans.

 The U.S. broke with historical patterns of incarceration – a little over 100 prisoners per 100,000 population – in the mid-Seventies.
-Then, with roughly equal fervor, Presidents Reagan, Bush, Sr. and Clinton and each of the states methodically assembled the world’s largest Gulag.
-As the Justice Policy Institute reported in 2001, the Black prison population exploded.
+Then, with roughly equal fervor, Presidents Reagan, Bush, Sr. and Clinton and each of the states methodically assembled the world’s largest [prison system].
+As the Justice Policy Institute reported in 2001,

 African American culture has been profoundly victimized by three decades of mass incarceration.
-This is largely the fault of those Blacks who failed (or refused) for all these years to mount sufficient political resistance to the prison body-snatchers.
+This is largely the fault of [white politicians and government representatives like public school teachers and police, and] those Black Americans who failed (or refused) for all these years to mount sufficient political resistance to the prison body-snatchers.
 It is both cruel and redundant to heap more scorn on people who are, quite literally, besieged by a hostile state.

-By the mid-Eighties, only a (culturally) blind person could have failed to see that the prison experience had reached critical mass among Black youth in America’s big cities.
+By the mid-Eighties, the prison experience had reached critical mass among Black youth in America’s big cities.
 The ill-fitting pants without belts, the unlaced or lace-less footgear – that was the culturally shared prison experience, manifesting.
 The hip hop “sensibility” cannot be separated from the pervasiveness of prison – its presence in ghetto life.
 It is the now-inescapable influence – the logical cultural product of objective facts.